Penne with Bacon, Black Pepper, and Tomato (Easiest Pasta)

 Pasta and Bacon Are a Match Made in Heaven

 Let’s get real for a minute.
 Pasta and bacon?
 Fantastic on their own.
 But together, they’re like the ultimate power couple of the culinary world.
-It’s a match made in foodie heaven and here’s why: Bacon brings that savory, smoky, umami goodness that can take a dish from “meh” to “wowza!”
+It’s a match made in foodie heaven.
+Bacon brings that savory, smoky, umami goodness that can take a dish from “meh” to “wowza!”

-And when you pair it with pasta, oh man.
-It’s like they were meant to be together.
+And when you pair it with pasta, it’s like they were meant to be together.
 The rich, hearty taste of bacon perfectly complements the comforting embrace of pasta.
 Better yet, when tossed in a bright, smooth tomato passata, it’s a symphony of flavors that’ll have you coming back for seconds (and maybe thirds, no judgment here).

 A plate of penne with bacon with wine in the background

-Why You’ll Love This Recipe (hint: there’s bacon)
+Why You’ll Love This Pasta Recipe (hint: there’s bacon)

 Have I mentioned there’s bacon?
 I mean, who doesn’t love bacon?
 It’s crispy, it’s flavorful, and it adds a dimension of deliciousness to this dish like nothing else can.